 Digital collections face unique challenges to curation; namely that the content is licensed, not owned, by the District.
 Publishers allow libraries to purchase content under models ranging from metered licenses (allowing a certain number of checkouts or a certain length of time) to purchase costs being 5-6 times higher than retail to not allowing libraries to lend titles at all.

 With these restrictions in mind, the focus of the collection will be on current titles in both e-books and digital audiobooks.
 Purchasing multiple copies, filling author backlists, and owning completed series will not be a priority.

 We welcome patron recommendations through either the Recommend to Library feature on the OverDrive site or via our contact forms.
 Patron recommendations will be reviewed based on the popularity across the District, not at any branch.
-Though a specific title may not fall under the purchasing policy, recommendations will help drive our balance of genres and formats.
+Though a specific title may not fall under the purchasing guidelines, recommendations will help drive our balance of genres and formats.

 The District is currently not able to provide individualized feedback on the reasons why a title was or was not selected for inclusion in the collection.